Anthropology and Sociology

 DEGREE OPTION Bachelor of Arts in anthropology and sociology

-PROGRAM SIZE The average class size is 30, although often less in anthropology courses beyond the introductory level.
+PROGRAM SIZE The average class size is 30, although often less in sociology and anthropology courses beyond the introductory level.

-FACULTY The ANSO program includes seven full-time faculty; all have earned their doctoral degrees.
+FACULTY The ANSO program includes seven full-time faculty; all have earned their doctorate degrees.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
-Faculty specialize in globalization, social inequality, criminology, deviance, race/ethnicity, sexuality, gender and feminist studies, science studies.
+Faculty specialize in transnational culture, social inequality, deviance, race/ethnicity, sexuality, community and organizational change, gender and feminist studies, and science studies.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the anthropology and sociology program, but students should have a well-rounded high school curriculum.

-CAREER OPTIONS The ANSO major prepares students for a variety of vocations as well as graduate study in anthropology, sociology, and various interdisciplinary programs such as multicultural studies and women's studies.
-In addition, the major, in combination with appropriate additional course work, offers a good preparation for law school and various other professions, including advocacy, public policy, and work in museums.
+CAREER OPTIONS The ANSO major prepares students for a variety of careers as well as graduate study in anthropology, sociology, and various interdisciplinary programs, such as multicultural studies and women's studies.
+Students often double major.
+ANSO offers good preparation for law school and various other professions, including advocacy, public policy, and work in museums.
 Finally, majors can tailor their program to fit developing career plans.

 STUDENT ORGANIZATIONS AND ACTIVITIES Lambda Alpha is a national collegiate honors society for undergraduates that recognizes excellence in both anthropology courses and general academic work.
 It requires completion of 12 hours of anthropology courses as well as a cumulative GPA of 3.0.